microscaler/tinkerbell/docs/mdbook/src/whitepapers/Tinkerbell_Architectural_Advantages_over_Gemini-clis_Large-Context_Model.md

 ### 6️⃣ **Flexible Multi-LLM Routing (ADR-0013)**

 * **GenAI Router:**
-  Instead of relying on a single LLM and a massive context window, Tinkerbell intelligently routes tasks to the most suitable LLM (local inference, cloud provider, optimized specialized LLMs) based on performance, cost, and capability.
+  Instead of relying on a single LLM and a massive context window, Tiffany intelligently routes tasks to the most suitable LLM (local inference, cloud provider, optimized specialized LLMs) based on performance, cost, and capability.

 ### 7️⃣ **Advanced Observability (ADR-0018 & ADR-0019)**